NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 zonemd-reject-absence: *<yes or no>*
     Enable this option to reject the absence of the ZONEMD record.
-    Without it, when zonemd is not there it is not checked.
+    Without it, when ZONEMD is not there it is not checked.
     It is useful to enable for a nonDNSSEC signed zone where the operator wants to require the verification of a ZONEMD, hence a missing ZONEMD is a failure.
-    The action upon failure is controlled by the **zonemd-permissive-mode** option, for log only or also block the zone.
+    The action upon failure is controlled by the :ref:`zonemd-permissive-mode:<unbound.conf.zonemd-permissive-mode>` option,
+    for log only or also block the zone.
     The default is no.

-    Without the option absence of a ZONEMD is only a failure when the zone is DNSSEC signed, and we have a trust anchor, and the DNSSEC verification of the absence of the ZONEMD fails.
+    Without the option, absence of a ZONEMD is only a failure when the zone is DNSSEC signed, and we have a trust anchor, and the DNSSEC verification of the absence of the ZONEMD fails.
     With the option enabled, the absence of a ZONEMD is always a failure, also